2coffees1team/Material-BottomNavigation/README.md

 Lightweight Bottom Navigation library component inspired by the Google Material Design Guidelines at https://www.google.com/design/spec/components/bottom-navigation.html

+# DO NOT MERGE THIS.
+This is a patched version of Material BottomNavigation to use in our private projects.
+We removed the expanded behaviour when an icon is selected.
+In future we plan to write an API to do this programmatically and eventually merge in the main project.

+Until then, do not use this project :)

 This project is also inspired by https://github.com/roughike/BottomBar